 The implementation of a test case.
 Call the functions to test and check the result.
-If something fails, ensure the function causes a runtime error or call ct:fail/1, 2 (which also causes the test case process to terminate).
+If something fails, ensure the function causes a runtime error or call ct:fail/1,2 (which also causes the test case process to terminate).

-Elements from the Config list can, for example, be read with proplists:get_value/2 in STDLIB (or the macro?config defined in ct.hrl).
+Elements from the Config list can, for example, be read with proplists:get_value/2 in STDLIB.